plant-plasticity/townsley-fips-2015/README.md

 >       -l, --length_3_UTR    Length of 3'-UTR following CDS in reference [500]
 >       -o, --out_dir         Output directory [.]
 >       -h, --help            Display this usage information

+The coverage profiler creates five files containing average coverage per position relative to total coverage (`<Sample ID>` in filename is determined using `--id`):

+- `<Sample ID>.cds-abs.cov`

+    > Coverage across the average coding sequence.
+The sequences are aligned such that the last position of each CDS corresponds to position 0.

+- `<Sample ID>.utr-abs.cov`

+    > Coverage across the average 3'-UTR.
+The 3'-UTR sequence positions are numbered from 1 to whatever value was specified by `--length_3_UTR`.
+In our case, 500.

+- `<Sample ID>.cds-rel.cov`

+    > Coverage across the average coding sequence where the CDS positions have been scaled to a value from -99 to 0.

+- `<Sample ID>.utr-rel.cov`

+    > Coverage across the average 3'-UTR sequence where the UTR positions have been scaled to a value from 1 to 100.

+- `<Sample ID>.cds-scaled.cov`

+    > Coverage across the average coding sequence where the CDS positions have been scaled to the mean CDS length (e.g., in our case, from -1,176 to 0).

+#### Input files for the coverage profiler

 In our paper, we ran the coverage profiler on sets of BAM alignment files grouped by library preparation method: